7kms/Protrack/README.md

 For more detailed Docker setup instructions, see [DOCKER.md](DOCKER.md).

+## Database Backup and Import

+For comprehensive information on PostgreSQL database backup and import procedures, see [POSTGRES_BACKUP.md](POSTGRES_BACKUP.md).

+This includes:

+- Docker and native PostgreSQL backup methods
+- Automated backup scripts
+- Data restoration procedures
+- Best practices and troubleshooting

 ## Database Schema

 The system uses a PostgreSQL database with the following main tables: